 Then click Edit.
 There is no Category ID and there is no description for any of the categories.
 Also no roles have been assigned to any of the categories.
 Click Create new category:

 The only required field is the Category Name.
-Go back to the previous page and click the category called Languages, Then click on the course English with H5P.
+Go back to the previous page and click Languages, Then click on the course English with H5P.
 Then scroll down the page.

-The long and short name for this course are the same.
+The long and short name are the same.
 The course is divided into three sections or classes and uses four modules, H5P, Book, File and Label.
 Click View.
 This takes us to the course Welcome page.

 We will review some of this content in the next chapter.
 Click Back.
 Then click Edit.
 There is a Course Full Name and short name.
 Then a search drop down arrow is used to place the course in a course category.
 This is why we need to create our categories before we create our courses: